1.06—Acceptable Use of Information Technology Resources

 Expectation of Privacy

-The University's Chief Technology Officer (CTO) delegates responsibilities to authorized individuals to monitor users' data, programs, or any other activities to:
+The University's Chief Information Officer (CIO) delegates responsibilities to authorized individuals to monitor users' data, programs, or any other activities to:

 - perform routine maintenance,

 - ensure security, confidentiality, availability, and integrity of data and resources,